 Our records showed that 11am on Friday was the busiest time of the day, with over 40,000 shoppers completing transactions online.
 However, with payday due to fall on Cyber Monday this year, this could delay shoppers and therefore we predict sales to peak later on.

 If shoppers choose to hold back over the weekend before their bank accounts are replenished on the Monday, e-tailers had better be prepared for a delayed surge.

 With the mobile shopping experience now more accessible than ever before, consumers will increasingly be able to shop wherever and whenever they choose.
 Combined with internet access now more readily available to more of the population, this is a recipe for success – if retailers can provide a seamless shopping experience from checkout right through to delivery.

-By looking at previous trends and predictive insight of transaction data, retailers can take advantage of key learnings to ensure that there’s enough Christmas joy to go round ahead of the festive season, without the risk of serving up cold turkey.
+By looking at previous trends and predictive insight into transaction data, retailers can take advantage of key learnings to ensure that there’s enough Christmas joy to go around ahead of the festive season, without the risk of serving up cold turkey.

 Jamie Turner is CTO and co-founder of form optimisation company, PCA Predict